-Learning in the Flow of Work 2022: What L&D Departments should care about?
+Learning in the Flow of Work 2024: Everything L&D Should Know

 We’re all so caught up in our work life due to its urgency.
 All knowledge workers worldwide have individual experience at work but still, share some commonalities.
 We spend most of our time in the workplace completing deadlines, emails, and meetings.